Uniswap/docs/docs/sdk/v3/guides/liquidity/04-swap-and-add-liquidity.md

 The guide will **cover**:

-1. Creating a router instance
+1. Setup a router instance
 2. Configuring our ratio calculation
 3. Calculating our currency ratio
 4. Constructing and executing our swap-and-add transaction